 Producers using SCC shall follow applicable ASTM test methods for air content, unit weight, and casting compressive strength cylinders.
 Filling in lifts and rodding are not required when using SCC.
 The slump test is used to determine the consistency of fresh concrete and the uniformity of concrete from batch-to-batch.
-If the batch weights of cement, water, and aggregates are follows:
+If the batch been approved for vibration and is subsequently vibrated.
+Thereafter, slump flow and VSI testing shall be performed as follows: